calee0316/cse110-w21-group3/admin/standups/020421-StandUp.md

 # StandUps

 Format: 1) What did you do?
 2) What do you plan to do?
-3) What issues were encoutnered?
+3) What issues were encountered?

-## Date: 02/02/2021
+## Date: 02/04/2021

 Yijie Ruan
 1. Met with dev team, finish the basic functionality for the timer